creativetechnologylab/generative-ai-workshop/slides/slides.md

 The knowledge on how to go from complete fog, to less foggy fog, and then to a fog-less image, is our **model.**

 ---
+# A Bit About Python Environments

+Hopefully it wasn't too much hassle getting your scripts to work.
+But what was it actually doing?

+---
+# Remember Libraries? :snake:

+In the Python For Beginners workshop we used `pip` to install the `emoji` library.
+We were then able to use the `emoji` library to go from...

+---
+# Remember Libraries? :snake:

+* Libraries are like "expansion packs" for Python.
+They add a tools to our Python setup that help it achieve particular tasks.

+* p5.js is in fact a _library_ that provides tools that make it easier to create visuals within Javascript.

+* Libraries exist across other languages too...

+---
+# Remember Libraries? :snake:

+In the Python For Beginners workshop we used libraries to help us with several different things including...

+* downloading images from the website Shopify
+* converting the bytes data we got from Shopify into a more useable format
+* creating folders in our Google Drive accounts
+* picking out a random item from a Python List
+* ...and applying glitchy effects to our images

+---
+# A Bit About Python Environments

+Python projects often work like this.
+They make use of multiple lirbaries.
+Python having a "library for everything" is what makes it so useful across different applications.

+---
+# A Bit About Python Environments

+* In order to use Python to generate images, audio, and video we're going to use a specific library that has the tools we need for this.
+(Text will be generated in a different way.)

+* This library is called **diffusers**.

+* However, just because we need **diffusers** for Python Project A doesn't mean we need it for Python Project B...

+---
+# A Bit About Python Environments

+* Creating a Python **environment** helps us ensure that the libraries we need for one project

+* The script took care of this.
+It created a specific **environment** called `gen-ai` and installed the libraries we will need to just that environment.

+---

 ## Head over to the notebook.